Using TARGET Data

 - Chromosome-specific copy number analysis

-- Methylation profiling
+- Methylation profiling (including some sequencing)

-- miRNA profiling
+- miRNA profiling (including some sequencing)

 Researchers use 2nd and 3rd generation sequencing to analyze tumor and matched normal samples for mutations, gene fusions, and other alterations present in childhood cancers.
 The acute lymphoblastic leukemia and neuroblastoma pilot studies additionally employed targeted sequencing for certain case cohorts.